Psittacosis: Treatment

-If left untreated, the disease can become severe, leading to respiratory failure or multi-organ involvement.
+Tetracyclines, especially doxycycline, are generally considered first-line therapy for psittacosis in adults.
+Macrolides may be used in some patients when tetracyclines are unsuitable.
+Early treatment is associated with improved outcomes.

-Prevention and Control
+Prevention

-To minimize the risk of psittacosis, several preventive measures should be taken.
-Proper hygiene must be maintained when handling birds or cleaning cages to reduce contamination.
-Infected birds should be isolated and treated promptly to prevent the spread of infection.
-Regular veterinary check-ups are essential to monitor pet birds for signs of illness.
-Individuals working in high-risk environments, such as pet stores or poultry farms, should use protective equipment like masks and gloves.
-Public health surveillance and control measures play a crucial role in preventing outbreaks.
-Additionally, avoiding exposure to sick or wild birds, particularly in high-risk areas, further reduces the chances of infection.
+There is no human vaccine for psittacosis.
+Prevention focuses on reducing exposure to infected birds and contaminated dust.
+Recommended measures include washing hands after handling birds or items in cages, wetting surfaces before cleaning, avoiding dry sweeping or vacuuming of contaminated material, and using gloves and appropriate masks when handling infected birds or cleaning their cages.

+Control in birds includes avoiding overcrowding, not stacking cages directly over one another, isolating and treating infected birds, and cleaning cages and food and water containers regularly.
+WOAH states that no commercial vaccines are available for avian chlamydiosis control in poultry.

 Epidemiology

 Psittacosis cases occur worldwide, with sporadic outbreaks reported in both developed and developing countries.
 Occupational exposure among bird breeders, poultry workers, and veterinarians increases the risk of infection.

 Surveillance data from the CDC indicate that reported human cases have declined due to improved diagnostic capabilities and awareness, though under-reporting remains a concern.
 In some regions, outbreaks have been associated with imported pet birds or poorly regulated bird trade markets.